deja-vu-platform/deja-vu/samples/morg/README.md

 # Morg

 ## Overview
 A meeting organizer.
-Events can be created, email reminders can be sent to the event guests, and a champion can be automatically chosen for each meeting.
+Events can be created and a champion is automatically chosen for each meeting.

-This is the final version of a three-part demo.
-See [morg-1](../morg-1) and [morg-2](../morg-2).

 ## Cliches Used
 - Event